tessercat/daoistic-book/book.md

 how are they the same?

-Be it resolved that what some people consider sacred shouldn't be used to demonize others.
+Be it resolved that what some people consider sacred should not be used to demonize others.

 They're so enthusiastic,
 they haven't even started yet.

 Everyone is excited,
-like they're at a village fair and they're raising the maypole.
+like they're at the village fair and they're raising the maypole.

 I stay out of it, not even a joke, like a newborn, not even a smile.

-I'm so depressed,
+It's so depressing,
-like I'm homeless.
+I feel like an outcast.

 Everyone else gets it
 and I just get lost.

 My poor brain.

-I'm so confused.
+It's so confusing.

-Their arguments are brilliant,
-I just seem so dim.
+Their arguments are brilliant, and I just feel so dim.

-Their arguments are cutting,
+Their arguments are incisive,
-I'm just so dull.
+and I'm just so dull.

-I'm so alone,
+It's so chaotic,
-it's like I'm lost at sea.
+I feel like I'm lost at sea.

-They're so enthusiastic,
-it's like it will never end.
+They're still going strong,
+when will it ever end?

 Everyone else has what it takes, and I'm just a small town hick.